Elfsong/ICLR_response/Reviewer_4.md

 # Reviewer 4

 We thank the reviewer for the comments and questions!
-I hope the response can address all the raised concerns and questions.
+We hope the response can address all the raised concerns and questions.

 **Q1:** Intrinsic and Extrinsic Evaluation